zjunlp/AutoSteer/README.md

 ```
 ##### 1.1 Download Steer Matrix&Prober ckpt

-Visit this [link](https://huggingface.co/LewisSSSSSS/AutoSteer_ckpt) to download the pretrained Steer Matrix and Prober checkpoints used in our experiments.
+You can [download the pretrained Steer Matrix and Prober checkpoints](https://huggingface.co/zjunlp/AutoSteer_ckpt) used in our experiments.
 If you prefer, you may also train them from scratch by yourself.
 Instructions can be found in below pipelines.

 ---